amitsaha/python-monitoring-talk/README.md

 $ vagrant ssh
 ```

-Now, that we are in the VM, please see each of the demos sub-directory below for instructions:
+Now, that we are in the VM, the `/vagrant` directory has a copy of the entire repository from where you
+can play with the demos:

 - [demo1](./demo1)
 - [demo2](./demo2)
 - [statsd](./statsd)
 - [promtheus](./prometheus)
 - [statsd_prometheus](./statsd_prometheus)

+Each demo directory above has a README explaining the instructions of playing with the demo.

 ## Notes to self